SystemInfected/crypto-bot/README.md

 ### Installation

 1. Create a .env file in root with desired port and API keys
-(structure depending on exchange API)
+Structure depending on exchange API
 ```
 PORT=4040
 API_KEY=ABCDE